Input Controls

 isShown

-for optional sections like "Advanced settings" because it creates a cleaner UI by hiding complexity until needed.
+Conditionally shows or hides a control based on other inputs.
+This is often better than isDisabled for optional sections like "Advanced settings" because it creates a cleaner UI by hiding complexity until needed.

-control is recommended to toggle visibility.
+A switch or choose control is recommended to toggle visibility.

 Example